Skip to Content

 Uncovering the Truth About Composting: What You Need to Know

 Home composting presents some problems.
-These can include odors, pests, and bugs are all very common when home composters do not follow simple guidelines on how to keep their bins clean and balanced with enough air circulation.
+These can include odors, pests, and bugs, typical when home composters do not follow simple guidelines on keeping their bins clean and balanced with enough air circulation.

-Composting can be time-consuming, messy, smelly, and an unpleasant job if you don’t have the correct techniques or equipment in place.
+Composting can be time-consuming, messy, smelly, and unpleasant if you don’t have the correct techniques or equipment.
 The following tips will help you.

 What Are Home Composting Negatives?